jtmuller5/dartantic_ai/README.md

 dartantic_ai supports discovering available models from providers using the `listModels()` method.
-This returns information about each model including its name and what kinds of operations it supports.
+This returns information about each model including its name, what kinds of operations it supports, and whether it's a stable production model or a preview/experimental model.

 ```dart
 import 'package:dartantic_ai/dartantic_ai.dart';